 B to state

-The example in Behavior of a Bound Function-Call Subsystem shows how binding events gives control of a function-call subsystem to a single state in a chart.
+Binding events gives control of a function-call subsystem to a single state in a chart.
 This control does not work when you allow other events to trigger the function-call subsystem through a mux.
-For example, the following model defines two function-call events to trigger a function-call subsystem using a Mux block:
+For example, this model defines two function-call events to trigger a function-call subsystem using a Mux block.

 In the chart,